-Metaphors do not use the words “like” or “as” to make their comparison.
-When those words are in the phrase, it becomes a simile.
-This is a similar literary device, but just a little more direct in its presentation.
+Metaphors do not use “like” or “as” to make their comparison.
+When those words are in the phrase, the expression becomes a simile.
+This is a similar literary device that is more direct in its presentation.

 Using Metaphors Effectively

-Metaphors can be powerful in your writing, but they can also be cliché, which is a common writing mistake even seasoned writers make.
+Metaphors can be powerful tools, but they can also be clichéd.
+Relying on overused terms is a common writing mistake even seasoned writers make.
 Some metaphors, like “the calm before the storm,” have been widely overused.
-As a writer, knowing when to use metaphors, and when to leave cliches behind, is important.
+Knowing when to use metaphors and leaving clichés behind is important.

-Use metaphors sparingly and only when they bring more meaning to the writing or to draw a visual picture.
-It’s also important not to mix metaphors by carelessly putting two in the same example.
-For instance:
+Use metaphors sparingly and only when they add meaning to your writing or draw a visual picture.
+It’s also important not to mix metaphors by including two in the same sentence.

-In this example, “flew” brings to mind an airplane, while “a full head of steam” brings to mind a train.
+In this example, “flew” brings to mind an airplane, while “a full head of steam” suggests a train.
 This mixes two metaphors and confuses the reader.
-It would be more powerful to state:

-This brings to mind a train throughout the statement.
+This maintains the image of a train throughout the statement.

-In general, use metaphors when they bring more meaning to the story, but use them with caution.
-Be careful to avoid mixing metaphors, and do not use a metaphor you have heard over and over, as that could easily be cliche.
+In general, use metaphors when they provide more meaning to the story, but use them with caution.
+Be careful to avoid mixing metaphors, and do not use a metaphor you have heard over and over.

 Definition of an Allegory

-Allegories are a symbolic representation or the expression of truth using symbolic, fictional characters.
-It is a full story that lets the reader draw a conclusion.
+Allegories are stories including a symbolic representation or the expression of truth using symbolic, fictional characters.that lets the reader draw a conclusion.

 How Is an Allegory Different from Symbolism or Metaphor?

 Allegories are not the same as symbolism, because allegories are complete narratives.
-Symbolism uses one object (symbol) to stand for another within a narrative, but do not extend through the entire narrative.
-Sometimes allegories use symbolism but they are not the same thing.
+Symbolism uses one object (symbol) to stand for another within a narrative, but does not extend through the entire narrative.
+While allegories sometimes use symbolism, they are not the same thing.

 What Is an Example of an Allegory?